Cambridge-ICCS/cambridge-iccs.github.io/summerschool24-logistics.md

 **_St John's College_**

 [St John's College](https://maps.app.goo.gl/SqcSpDT4aScjeA7y5) will be the venue for several days during the Cross-VESRI conference, the entrance to the Old Divinity School is shown in the map below.
+The entrance to the old Divinity School is a few metres off St John's Street, on All Saints Passage.

 ![OldDiv](https://raw.githubusercontent.com/Cambridge-ICCS/cambridge-iccs.github.io/main/assets/images/SummerSchool2024/OldDivinity1.JPG)